Sydney Symposium 2021

 - Precision Tunnelling Under Heritage Building in Sydney CBD

 - Geotechnical Challenges in Design and Construction of Bridge Foundations and Approaches in Hilly Granite Formation

 - Differentiating Natural and Fill Soft Clays – The Importance of A Meaningful Desktop Study

 - Improvements to the Observational Method in New South Wales Road Tunnel Construction

 What will Sponsorship will do you?

-- Significantly increase your visibility and impact at the Symposium
+- Significantly increase your visibility and impact at the online Symposium

 - Promote your organisation to hundreds of senior-level decision- makers in the industry, and nearly 2500 readers of Australian Geomechanics spread throughout Australia